Madonna Applied To Adopt Two Children In Africa — Report

 The singer appeared before Justice Fiona Mwale while surrounded by tight security, according to local reports.
 She attended the court appearance with two unidentified children, and a few other people, AFP reported, before leaving in an SUV.
 The two children she was apparently accompanied by could have been her own, David Banda, 11, and Mercy James, 11.
 Madonna also adopted the two kids from Malawi, Africa — David in 2006, and Mercy in 2009.

 Madonna visited the southern African nation in 2015, for the first time in two years, to inspect work by her charity, Raising Malawi.
-That is the last known time that she has been in the area, besides the Jan.
+That was the last known time that she was in the area, besides the Jan.
 25 report.

 ‘B–ch I’m Madonna’ — Music Video Pics